OpenNebula/docs/source/deployment/references/onedb.rst

 onedb restore
 =============

 Restores the DB from a backup file.
-Please not that this tool will only restore backups generated from the same backend, i.e. you cannot backup a SQLite database and then try to populate a MySQL one.
+Please note that this tool will only restore backups generated from the same backend, i.e. you cannot backup an SQLite database and then try to populate a MySQL one.

 .. _onedb_sqlite2mysql:

 onedb sqlite2mysql
 ==================

-This command migrates from a sqlite database to a mysql database.
+This command migrates from an SQLite database to a MySQL database.
 The procedure to follow is:

 * Stop OpenNebula
 * Change the DB directive in ``/etc/one/oned.conf`` to use MySQL instead of SQLite